 SHOP: The Emerson Country Stores, Mt.
 Tremper.
 More like an enclosed mall, these series of shops in a former dairy barn can take up a good part of a morning to peruse.
 An indoor brick-lined walkway takes you through clothing, pet, gourmet food (including a rack of penny-candy jars) and house-wares shops; and the piece-de resistance – a Kaleidoscope Store where you’ll find every conceivable permutation of the rainbow-hued light bending toy.

 SHOP: Main Street Phoenicia.
 Downtown Phoenicia is blessedly free of franchise stores.
-You’ll find fudge, toys, souvenirs and stuffed animals of every size and shape at The Nest Egg.
-Discover the work of local artists at The Arts Upstairs and find well-priced jewelry, crafts and cool house wares at Tender Land Home – which has also been noted for offering the best gift-wrapping anywhere.
+You’ll find fudge, toys, souvenirs and stuffed animals of every size and shape at The Nest Egg, and find well-priced jewelry, crafts and cool house wares at Tender Land Home – which has also been noted for offering the best gift-wrapping anywhere.

 FAMOUS FESTIVAL: Phoenicia International Festival of the Voice.
 First week of August.
 From the website; “The Phoenicia International Festival of the Voice promotes the human voice as an instrument of healing, peace and artistic expression through presenting world class performances in Phoenicia, New York and surrounding areas.
 From opera to gospel, world music to Broadway, the Festival celebrates the human voice in all its multi-faceted glory.”
 Venues range from tents to churches, and last year (its 4th) brought over 5,000 concertgoers.